dakhnod/BLEnky/docs/GPIO_INSTRUCTIONS.md

 ### jump to code location

-This instruction reads in a uint16_t and sets the internal instruction pointer to that value, continuing code execution from there.
+This instruction reads in a [varint](#varint) and sets the internal instruction pointer to that value, continuing code execution from there.

 Example: